Frequently Asked Questions

 Science

-• There are many verses in the Qur’an which discuss scientific concepts, including astronomy, geography, biology, and other aspects of nature and the universe.
+• There are many verses in the Qur’an which discuss scientific concepts, including those relating to astronomy, geography, biology, and other aspects of nature and the universe.

 • These include the creation of the earth and the interaction of fresh and saltwater.

-• These teachings influenced Muslim society in the Middle Ages, when Muslims made great advances in the fields of mathematics, astronomy, physics, chemistry, botany, zoology, and medicine.
+• These teachings inspired Muslim scientists in the Middle Ages, who made great advances in the fields of mathematics, astronomy, physics, chemistry, botany, zoology, and medicine.

 • Today, many Muslims in America and globally work in and excel in science-based professions such as medicine, dentistry, and various fields of engineering.